 Brands design these ads to target people looking at particular types of content or who searched for certain, relevant keywords on the search engine.

 These ads appear for a variety of terms, such as local search terms:

 For instance, for terms such as “home decorating”…

 You can see that the ads have a little green label next to the web address on Google.

-They work very hard to match the ads that appear on the SERP with the likely intentions of the person making the search.
+They work very hard to choose the ads that appear on the SERPs and match their relevance with the likely intentions of the person making the search.